Call Us Today! Text Us

 • Building Codes: Construction projects in Ohio must comply with applicable state and local building codes, which set minimum standards for design, materials, and workmanship.

-Navigating these legal requirements can be challenging, so it’s important to work with experienced attorneys who understand Ohio construction law and can advocate for your rights.
+Navigating these legal requirements can be challenging, so it’s important to work with experienced attorney who understand Ohio construction law and can advocate for your rights.

 Frequently Asked Questions